pofengliu/devops-notes/pages/實例化需求 (Specification by Example).md

 	  ![image.png](../assets/image_1656395591931_0.png)
 - ## 執行細節
   For full content, see "Hierarchy" section below
+	- #+BEGIN_QUOTE
+	  “Specification is not a programming technique, but a communication technique” ~ Gojko Adzic — Bridging the Communication Gap
+	  #+END_QUOTE
 - ## Takeaway
   * Focus on collaboration and communication
   * Don’t jump to implementation details